 Stir together cilantro, garlic, olive oil, jalapeño, lime juice, vinegar, oregano, salt and pepper.
 Serve empanadas with sauce for dipping.

 If desired, make mini empanadas by cutting the dough into 3-inch rounds.

 If you’re looking for a flavorful appetizer to share or want to make a meal out of fun and delicious finger food, look no further than these tasty Empanadas with Chorizo and Rice.
 Filled with fluffy Mahatma® Basmati Rice, chorizo, black beans, melty cheese, and jalapeños for a bit of added heat and served with a homemade chimichurri sauce, these tasty little pastries are sure to be a crowd favorite and will disappear in a heartbeat!

 The wonderful thing about empanadas is that you can fill them with your favorite ingredients like a blend using Brown Jasmine Rice in the Instant Pot or even your favorite Mexican Rice Casserole recipe.
-Get creative with your filling by taking a look at our recipe collection!
+Just like you can unfollow traditional recipes like with a vegetarian paella recipe, you can get creative with empanadas.
+Get inspiration for your filling by taking a look at our recipe collection!

 Empanadas get their name from the Spanish verb “empanar,” which means to coat or wrap something in bread, and they are a type of fried or baked turnover that is popular in Latin American, Southern Europe, the Philipines, and Indonesia.
 They are a popular street food, much like tacos and burritos, because they are an easy handheld food to enjoy just about anywhere.